ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Annual Fees

-Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges have ways so that those who may struggle to participate because of cost can get help covering these fees.
+Keep in mind, there could also be other costs associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Many schools have ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
+The cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your transportation budget.
-At Sisseton Wahpeton College, freshman are allowed to park on campus.
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-Where are a college is located can impact the amount you'll have to spend just to get around.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in a city can be pricey, but there may be more buses, trains or affordable flights to actually get to school.
-The Sisseton-Wahpeton College campus is located in a rural setting in South Dakota.
+On the other hand transportation in an urban area is often expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
+The Sisseton-Wahpeton College campus is located in a rural area in South Dakota.

 Other Costs

-Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to Sisseton Wahpeton College.
+Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Sisseton-Wahpeton College.

 In-state Tuition $3,850